 You can specify how the data field is summarized.
 For numeric fields, the default is to sum the values, but you can use another type of summarization, such as average, or even no summarization at all, which means individual values are charted rather than summarized values.
 For all other types of fields, you can only have it count the number of values.

 If you use a date field as a row or column field, you can specify how the date is displayed.
 For example, you may want to show the month or year rather than the individual dates.

 You can have more than one data field.
 For example, if you want to show not only the total sales amount but also the count of how many sales there were, select the amount field and some other field, and make them both data fields.
 The amount field is summed and the other field is counted.

 Since there may be a lot of rows and/or columns, depending on the fields you choose, Stonefield Query automatically horizontally paginates the report for you.
 This is similar to how spreadsheets like Microsoft Excel print multi-page reports.
-Stonefield Query prints a page for the first set of rows and columns, then the next page has the same set of rows but more columns, and so on until all of the columns have been printed.
-Then it prints the next set of rows and the first set of columns, and continues in this manner until all columns and all rows have been printed.
+Stonefield Query prints a page for the first set of rows and columns, then the next page has the next set of rows but the same columns, and so on until all of the rows have been printed.
+Then it prints the first set of rows and the next set of columns, and continues in this manner until all columns and all rows have been printed.

 To create a cross-tab report, follow the steps in the Creating a Report topic.
 The Cross-Tabulation Wizard shown below appears.

 You can resize the Cross-Tabulation Wizard window by clicking the lower right corner of the window and dragging until the window is the desired size.
 Stonefield Query remembers the size and position of the Cross-Tabulation Wizard and restores it the next time you run it.